A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Background and Motivation

 Language Models (LMs) which are pre-trained on massive general-purpose corpus via self-supervised method, can be applied to various downstream NLP tasks by adapting their rich possession of learned knowledge through full fine-tuning \cite{qiu2020pre}.
 Full fine-tuning involves updating all parameters of an LM, including multi-head attention (MHA), feed-forward neural network (FFN), layer normalization, and so on.
 However, as LMs scale up, full fine-tuning a large-sized LM, i.e., LLM, can be excessively costly and ultimately make it practically unfeasible \cite{hu2024survey, ding2023parameter}.

-\subsection{Parameter-Efficient Fine-Tuning (PEFT) Methods}
+\subsubsection{Parameter-Efficient Fine-Tuning (PEFT) Methods}

 Instead of full fine-tuning, pre-trained LMs could be tailored to downstream tasks by Parameter-Efficient Fine-Tuning (PEFT) methods.
 PEFT methods involve optimizing only a subset of model parameters or incorporating external modules for new tasks while keeping the majority of parameters frozen.
 Compared to full fine-tuning, PEFT methods can reduce the substantial computational and data demands of LLMs and achieve comparable or even better results \cite{han2024parameter}.

-The right side of Figure \ref{fig:architecture and illustration} illustrates several state-of-the-art PEFT methods employed in this study, including prompt tuning, prefix tuning, LoRA, and $(IA)^{3}$.
+In this study, we employed the Hugging Face PEFT library\footnote{\url{https://github.com/huggingface/peft}} to implement and evaluate all PEFT methods.
+This library, developed by the Hugging Face team, offers a standardized and efficient framework that supports several widely adopted PEFT techniques and has been extensively used in recent research \cite{li2024comprehensive, weyssow2023exploring, wang2025beyond, storhaug2024parameter}.
+In addition, it is fully compatible with the Transformers library, allowing seamless integration with open-source LMs available on the Hugging Face platform.
+This unified setup ensures reproducibility, simplifies implementation, and enables fair comparisons across different PEFT strategies.
+Therefore, in this work, we focus exclusively on the PEFT methods provided by the PEFT library.
+The right side of Figure \ref{fig:architecture and illustration} illustrates the four state-of-the-art PEFT techniques adopted in our study: prompt tuning, prefix tuning, LoRA, and $(IA)^{3}$.

+These methods were selected based on several considerations.
+First, they are all natively supported by the PEFT library, allowing stable fine-tuning of LMs while avoiding out-of-memory errors.
+Second, according to the official documentation\footnote{\url{https://huggingface.co/docs/peft/index}}, PEFT methods are categorized into three main types: Prompt-based methods, LoRA methods, and $(IA)^3$.
+The four selected methods span these categories, making them representative of the major approaches currently available.
+Finally, these methods are not only recent but also widely adopted in contemporary research \cite{weyssow2023exploring, li2024comprehensive, mannisto2025comparative, zhou2024empirical, taylor2022galactica, esmaeili2024empirical, wistuba2024choice}.
+Their demonstrated effectiveness across various tasks and their popularity in both the NLP and SE communities make them ideal candidates for this study.
+By selecting these four methods, we ensure that our experiments cover a range of the most promising and commonly adopted techniques in PEFT.

 \textbf{Prompt tuning} \cite{lester2021power} directly appends learnable vectors, known as soft prompts, to the initial input embedding layer.
 When fine-tuning PLMs with prompt tuning, only the soft prompts are updated, while the remaining model weights and architecture are kept fixed (not updated).